Characters: Game Of Thrones Independent Characters

 - Shut Up, Hannibal!: It's becoming a pattern for Littlefinger to have his attempts to win someone over, threaten them and/or gloat be quite rudely interrupted.
 Ned, Cersei and Catelyn have all separately pulled this on him, and all three have gone for his throat or threatened to do so, and Ned even chokeslams him into a wall.

 - Single-Target Sexuality: Ros at least seems to think he's this in regards to Catelyn, since when asked about who or what he's into she responds that despite running a whorehouse he's never seemed particularly interested in the other women there.
-And now he seems to be transferring this to Sansa.
-Varys also taunts him with this after he announces plans to marry Lysa Arryn, referring to her as having always been his "second choice" after Catelyn.
+Varys taunts him with this after he announces plans to marry Lysa Arryn, referring to her as having always been his "second choice" after Catelyn.
+Eventually, the interest is seemingly transferred to Sansa.

 - Skunk Stripe: White hair on the sides of his head.